 MISSING STUDENT NOTIFICATION POLICY.
 Federal law requires that the University report to the University Police Department (UPD), Huntsville Police Department (HPD) and to the student's designated contact person when campus residents are determined missing for 24 hours (i.e., no one can identify where they are).
 If the missing student is less than 18 years of age and not emancipated, the University is also required to notify their parent or guardian.
 Campus residents have the opportunity to provide a contact person to the Residence Life Department during the application process.
+This information is confidential and only used in emergencies.
 UPD will always be notified if a campus resident has been determined to be missing for over 24 hours, regardless of whether the student has provided confidential contact information.

 HOUSING CONTRACT TERMINATION.
-Only official resignation from the University will terminate the housing and dining contracts immediately.
-The \$200 deposit will be forfeited, with room rent and meal plan prorated on a daily basis until the proper and official check out is completed.
+Only official resignation from the University will terminate the contract immediately and meal plans will be prorated (for first year contracts); the \$200 deposit will be forfeited, with room rent prorated on a daily basis until the proper and official check out is completed.
 If students move out of the residence halls for any other reason without approval, their contract obligates them to the full room and/or meal plan payments for the duration of the contract.
-If a student does not enroll for the Spring semester, the \$200 deposit will be refunded if notification was received by the Residence Life Office prior to December 1, 2023 without such notification the deposit will be forfeited.
-Should a student wish to request a termination based on unforeseen circumstances which did not exist prior to entering the contract, he/she may complete an Application to Terminate Contract, which is available at the Residence Life Office.
-Early termination of the contract, if approved, will result in forfeiture of the \$200 deposit, plus a \$100 liquidated damage fee for housing, and if applicable a \$25 liquidated damage fee for dining plans.
-Bearkat Bucks will be prorated on a daily basis, and any "overage" of the allotted amount must be paid back.
-If the University requires the contract to be terminated for behaviors including, but not limited to violations of the Code of Student Conduct and discipline, the room deposit will be forfeited with room rent and dining being prorated on a daily basis until proper and official check-out is completed.
+If a student does not enroll for the Spring semester, the \$200 deposit will be refunded if notification was received by the Residence Life Office prior to December 1, 2017; without such notification the deposit will be forfeited.
+Should a student wish to request a termination based on a major change in circumstances which he/she has made every effort to resolve, he/she may complete an Application to Terminate Contract, which is available at the Residence Life Office.
+Early termination of the contract, if approved, will result in forfeiture of the \$200 deposit, plus a \$100 liquidated damage fee, or a \$125 liquidated damage fee for first year contracts.
+In addition, all used Bearkat Bucks must be paid back.
+If the University requires the contract to be terminated for behaviors including, but not limited to violations of the Code of Student Conduct and Discipline, the room deposit will be forfeited with room rent prorated on a daily basis until proper and official check-out is completed.

 MEAL PLAN CONTRACT TERMINATION.
 Only official resignation from the University will terminate the contract immediately and the meal plan will be prorated.
-If a student desires the meal plan to be terminated without resigning, the student may request this by completing an application to Terminate Contract at the Residence Life Office.
+If a student desires the meal plan to be terminated without resigning, the student may request this by completing an Application to Terminate Contract at the Residence Life Office.
 If the meal plan is approved to be terminated, it will be prorated through the date of termination approval.
 The student will be charged a \$25 liquidated damage fee and must pay for all used Bearkat Bucks.

-ROOM CHANGES.
-Room changes are allowed at certain times and dates throughout each semester.
+ROOM CHANGES/HALL/APARTMENT TRANSFERS.
+Room changes and building transfers are allowed at certain times and dates throughout each semester.
+These times and dates will be posted in each hall/apartment, as well as the Residence Life Office.
 No moves are allowed during FREEZE PERIODS.
 Room changes within hall/apartment of assignment may be requested and approved at the building office.
-All building transfers must be requested and approved by the Residence Life Office.
-If a building transfer is approved to a hall that is more expensive than the current assignment, the student will be required to pay the cost difference.

-After a hall/apartment transfer is approved, the resident will be given a room change card and must coordinate the check in during posted office hours.
-All room changes must be completed within 48 hours of receiving a room change card.
+All (building) transfers must be requested and approved by the RHD in charge of the desired area.
+After a hall/apartment transfer is approved, the resident must make a check-in appointment with their new RHD.
+All room changes/hall/apartment transfers must be completed within 48 hours (2 business days) of receiving a check-in appointment.
 If an approved transfer is not completed within 48 hours the student must adhere to the following: